 Linda Weimar, our Oregon City and Lake Oswego car accident lawyer, offers the following helpful tips for what to do after a car accident, trucking accident or motorcycle accident.
 Of course, we always offer free initial consultations, so please call us locally at (503) 640-5000.
-You can also contact our Beaverton auto accidents attorney online.

 What to Do After a Car Accident

 - Call the police.
 The police will file a report, which can be crucial to your claim.

 - Take pictures.
 If you are able to take pictures, do so.
 Take pictures of the accident scene, damage to all vehicles involved in the collision and any injuries you and your passengers have sustained.

 - File an accident report.
 Oregon law requires that you file an accident report with the DMV within 72 hours of a reportable accident, regardless of whether the police were there.
 If there is property damage of $1,500 or more, or if anyone is injured, the accident is reportable.
 Failure to do so may result in a suspension of your driving privileges and more.